dalguete/bashe/README.md

 Explaining things a bit:

 * **\<operation name\>**: Name of the operation to implement.
-Be sure to not collide with an already existing one nor prefixed 'libashe_'.
+Be sure to not collide with an already existing one.
+Functions prefixed with a single '_' are libashe reserved.
+  However more than one '_' has no restriction.

 * **\<short options\>**: List of `getopt` short options available for the given operation.
   Format can be something like "abc:d::e" (more on `getopt`, http://man7.org/linux/man-pages/man1/getopt.1.html)